jonhoo/thesquareplanet.com/_drafts/the-path-to-rust.md

 languages (such as automatic memory `free`-ing when values go out of scope, pattern matching, functional programming abstractions, a powerful type system), as well as powerful features like the borrow checker, with *no runtime cost*.
-This might seem too good to be true (and it admittedly still feels that way to me), but Rust's claim to achieve performance comparable to that of C++ seems to be supported in [multiple](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=gpp) [benchmarks](http://cantrip.org/rust-vs-c++.html).
+This might seem unbelievable (and it admittedly still feels that way to me), but Rust's claim to achieve performance comparable to that of C++ seems to be supported in [multiple](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=gpp) [benchmarks](http://cantrip.org/rust-vs-c++.html).